 - Thank people who stop by to read your poster and talk with you.

 - Your research mentor

-- Past UURAF Program Books
+- Past UURAF and Mid-SURE Program Books

 - Departments on campus often showcase faculty and student research posters.
 Head to the building where your department main office is and take a look at what’s posted in the hallways.